 Connected to a strip detector (and redrawn slightly), this configuration provides a direct input return loop.

 For some (mythical?) reason positive supplies are more popular.
-Proper connection of the detector can still provide a direct input path.

-In most implementations supply lines are more susceptible to pickup, so the $+V_1$ line must be properly filtered to prevent current injection.
+In most implementations supply lines are more susceptible to pickup, so the +V1 line must be properly filtered to prevent current injection.